 When Jen is not at the studio, you can find her running on Coal Creek Trail, hiking the South Boulder trails, skiing when it's a bluebird winter day, or relaxing at home with her kitties, Addie and Stevie.
-This summer, she is particularly excited to start biking to work and to plan some travel to see her family.
+This summer, she is particularly excited to start biking to work and traveling to see her family.

 Classes: Troubleshooting Soldering, Split Shank Statement Ring, Spinner Rings, and Bangles

 Sara McGraw graduated from The Rocky Mountain College of Art and Design in Lakewood, Colorado in 2012 with a Bachelors of Fine Arts Degree in Sculpture.
 Since then she has explored working in various mediums including painting, film and photography, electronics, drawing, and ceramics before choosing to work mainly in the jewelry and metalsmithing field.

 She has learned her craft through the combination of individual exploration and attending workshops through local Colorado studios and metalsmithing associations.
 Her primary medium is vitreous enamel but she is constantly growing and evolving as a metalsmith and is not averse to incorporating new metalsmithing techniques into her enamel work.
 Sara has been fortunate enough to take workshops from nationally renowned metalsmiths, jewelers and enamelists including: Ken Bova, Eric Burris, Harlan Butt, Andy Cooperman, Patsy Croft, Linda Darty, Joanna Gollberg, Anne Havel, Amayak Stephanyan, and Carol Webb.